canonical/jhack/README.md

   - [ ] integrate with Theatre to see the graph expand in real time

+# crpc
+`jhack crpc` is a command that allows you to evaluate simple one-line expressions in the context of a live charm (or multiple units thereof).

+> `jhack crpc myapp/0 self.model.relations`

+and you should see as output the current list of relations the charm has, for example

+> `[<ops.model.Relation ingress:50>]`

+Similarly, if the charm has a method called `_foobar`, you could write:

+> `jhack crpc myapp/0 self._foobar() + 42`

+and see the result in your standard output.

+Run the command with `--help` for additional options and configuration.

-# CRPC
+# script
-`jhack crpc` is a script that allows you to upload a python script to one or multiple live Juju units and running them with the charm instance as an argument.
+`jhack script` is a command that allows you to upload a python script to one or multiple live Juju units and running them with the charm instance as an argument.

 ```python